Laura-Neff/ppmcvt/README.md

 SYNOPSIS
 ppmcvt[bg:i:r:smt:n: o:] file

-ppmcvt manipulates input Portable Pixel Map (PPM) files and outputs a new image based on its given options.Only one option that specifies a transformation can be used at a time.
+ppmcvt manipulates input Portable Pixel Map (PPM) files and outputs a new image based on its given options.
+Only one option that specifies a transformation can be used at a time.
 In the synopsis, options followed by a ‘:’ expect a subsequent parameter.
 The options are:

 -b
 convert input file to a Portable Bitmap (PBM) file.
 (DEFAULT)